-Diversity Case Conference: Once a month (third Wednesday), interns present clinical cases for discussion and peer supervision.
-Cases focus on individual differences and other diversity issues.
+Identity, Perspectives, and Experiences (IPE) Case Conference: Once a month (second Wednesday), interns present clinical cases for discussion and peer supervision.
+Cases focus on different aspects of patient and provider identities, perspectives, and experiences.
 Stephanie Day, Ph.D. and Tony Ecker, PhD facilitate this meeting.

-Intern Research Conference: This monthly conference (fourth Wednesday) provides interns an opportunity to demonstrate the integration of science and practice by presenting and discussing both ongoing and completed research.
+Research Conference: This monthly conference (third Wednesday) provides interns an opportunity to demonstrate the integration of science and practice by presenting and discussing both ongoing and completed research.
 Interns also may use this time for discussing their dissertation research, research rotation work, or as practice for job talks or conference presentations.
-Terri Barrera, PhD facilitates this meeting.
+Darius Dawson, PhD facilitates this meeting.